gracelang/language/website/GraceDialects/logo.md

 We don't use mechanical turtles, but we can simulate them on the screen of a modern computer.
-Grace Logo lets you draw images can on the screen by controlling a "virtual turtle" with Grace commands.
+Grace Logo lets you draw pictures on the screen by controlling a "virtual turtle" with Grace commands.

 For more background, see [this wikipedia page][WikiTurtle1]. .